darklaunch/darklaunch.com/blog/2010/02/15/control-volume-with-keyboard-shortcut-in-xfce.md

+# Control Volume with Keyboard Shortcut in Xfce

 Add an Xfce shortcut by going to Applications > Settings > Keyboard.
 Select the Application Shortcuts tab.
 Click Add to set volume up, volume down and toggle mute shortcuts:
 ```
 amixer set Master 3+